 2. How do you ensure that your suppliers are not causing deforestation?

 Päivi Makkonen: “Neste’s renewable raw material portfolio consists of a wide variety of waste and residue oils and fats and sustainably-produced vegetable oils.
-In 2021, waste and residues accounted for 92% of Neste’s renewable raw material usage.
+Waste and residues account for more than 90% of Neste’s renewable raw material usage.

 We only source raw materials that are traceable which means that we source renewable raw materials only from known sources providing us with visibility into the raw material supply chain and enabling efficient monitoring and engagement with the supply chain.
 We source renewable raw materials only from suppliers that are committed to preventing deforestation, protecting biodiversity and respecting human rights, as defined in Neste’s Responsible Sourcing Principle.
 Our renewable raw material suppliers are regularly audited to ensure compliance with our sustainability criteria.